cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 have been always available in CloudNativePG, and by default they update the primary after having performed a switchover to the most aligned replica.

-From version 1.20, the default we are changing the default update method of the primary, from switchover to restart as, in most cases, this is the fastest and safest way.
+From version 1.20, we are changing the default update method of the primary from switchover to restart as, in most cases, this is the fastest and safest way.

-If you are upgrading your CloudNativePG deployment to 1.20 and are concerned that this feature might impact your production environment, you can explicitly revert the update method of the primary to switchover by adding the following line to all your `Cluster` resources, before upgrading:
+If you are upgrading your CloudNativePG deployment to 1.20 and are concerned that this feature might impact your production environment, you can explicitly set the update method of the primary to switchover by adding the following line to all your `Cluster` resources, before upgrading:

 ```yaml